xetsue/erasure/README.md

 ## Upscaler
 ### Before
 [!]
 The image used is in may not give the best example.
-The car in this photo can be a good reference subject.
 >![field-ae lens (1) (1)](https://github.com/user-attachments/assets/a77b207d-0613-4d59-bf8d-d27bef23fddf)
 ---
 ### After
 !
-Please also note that the default upscaler (result below) uses edge detection algorithm and anti aliasing to process images without `onnx` — its capabilities are limited to mathematical process entirely offline in your browser.
+Please also note that the default upscaler (result below) uses edge detection and anti aliasing to process images without `onnx` — its capabilities are limited to mathematical process.
+Both options runs entirely offline in your browser.

 ><img width="2048" height="1147" alt="field-ae lens" src="https://github.com/user-attachments/assets/b53401ea-9dd0-4aa3-b9d5-e6b9dea20ec9" />